seaarcpho/plugins/plugins/fileparser/README.md

 ### How?

 The plugin works by recognizing patterns in your files:
-- a built-in pattern identifies dates and work "out-of-the-box".
+- a built-in pattern identifies dates and works "out-of-the-box".
 - for custom patterns (like studio, actors or movie) that are specific to your naming convention, a little bit of configuration is needed to "tell the plugin" how to recognize the right patterns.

 fileparser uses the "regular expression" standard to match patterns (regex).
 If you don't know the regex syntax, there are many details and examples below that can be reused with little to no understanding of regex.